leegengyu/OverTheWire-Bandit/README.md

 * Password for Level 13: 8ZjyCRiBWFYkneahHwxCv3wb2a1ORpYL

 **Bandit Level 13 → Level 14**
-**Key Takeaways**: learn how to log in to a server using a SSH (RSA) private key.
+**Key Takeaways**: learn how to log in to a server using a SSH (RSA) private key, using the ssh command.
 The password for the next level is stored in /etc/bandit_pass/bandit14 and can only be read by user bandit14.
 For this level, you don’t get the next password, but you get a private SSH key that can be used to log into the next level.
 Note: localhost is a hostname that refers to the machine you are working on.
 * Command: ssh -i sshkey.private bandit14@localhost
 * Note: If I am not wrong, finding the IP address of localhost would require the execution of ifconfig, which is not found on the server.
 Thus, in place of knowing and using the localhost IP address, we can simply use the hostname itself.
 * File: sshkey.private
-* Password for Level 14: above command
+* Password for Level 14: unknown at this point in time (use command to log into Level 14's server)

+**Bandit Level 14 → Level 15**
+**Key Takeaways**: learn how to send data to another host, using the telnet command.
+The password for the next level can be retrieved by submitting the password of the current level to port 30000 on localhost.
+* Command: telnet localhost 30000, 4wcYUJFw0k0XLShlDzztnTBHiqxU3b3e
+* Note: As mentioned in the previous level, the password for this level is stored in /etc/bandit_pass/bandit14.
+* Password for Level 14: 4wcYUJFw0k0XLShlDzztnTBHiqxU3b3e
+* Note: Telnet connection will be closed by host after 1 try of the password.
+* Password for Level 15: BfMYroe26WYalil77FoDi9qh59eK5xNr